itineca/itineca/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the neurobiology of depression and suicide, and the psychiatric sequelae of traumatic brain injury.
-I am also passionate about science communication and mental health advocacy.
+bio: My research interests include the neurobiology of depression and suicide risk, and the psychiatric impact of traumatic brain injury.
+I'm also passionate about science communication and mental health advocacy.

 interests:
 - Depression & suicide risk
 - Functional neuroimaging
-- Neuropsychiatric sequelae of traumatic brain injury
+- Neuropsychiatric impact of traumatic brain injury
 - Mental health outreach & advocacy

 education:
   courses:
-  - course: PhD Candidate in Medical Sciences
+  - course: PhD in Medical Science
     institution: University of Toronto
-    year: present
+    year: 2015-present
   - course: HBSc in Human Biology (Neuroscience)
     institution: University of Toronto
     year: 2015